vetmoves/com.moves.php.snowflake/README.md

 On `create`, your model class will automatically generate a unique ID and apply it to your model instance before it is inserted into the database.

+Note that JavaScript only supports up to 53-bit integers, and thus integer snowflake IDs will not be processed as the correct value when retrieved as data from your API.
+As such, all of the included ID generation traits also automatically add string casting on your model's key field so snowflake IDs are returned as strings when using `toArray` or `toJson`.

 #### Overriding Default Sequence Number Generation
 The supplied traits provide a default implementation for generating a unique sequence number, relying on Laravel's Cache facade and atomic locking.
 However, you can override the default implementation by providing your own